bobbingwide/sb-starting-block/readme.txt

 License:           GPLv3
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Starting point for a single block server side rendered block
+Starting point for a single block server side rendered block.

 == Description ==
 The Starting block plugin is a single block plugin to be used as the starting point for future Server Side Rendered blocks.